TungstenTransformation/KTScripts/Custom Classification.md

          Exit For
       End If
    Next
-   If Not Match Then Exit Sub ' The barcode does not contain a valid classs name pXDoc.Reclassify(Alternative.Text, Alternative.Confidence) ' reclassify the document according to the barcode End Sub
+   If Not Match Then Exit Sub ' The barcode does not contain a valid class name pXDoc.Reclassify(Alternative.Text, Alternative.Confidence) ' reclassify the document according to the barcode End Sub
  ```